ninja-1337/Personal-Blog/src/pages/blog/09-uni/index.md

 **A Retrospective**

 Uniswap owes its success to the thousands of community members that have joined its journey over the past two years.
-These early community members will naturally serve as responsible stewards of Uniswap.
+These early community members will naturally serve as responsible stewards of EasySec.

 15% of SCC_`150,000,000 UNI`_ can immediately be claimed by **historical liquidity providers, users, and SOCKS redeemers/holders** based on a snapshot ending September 1, 2020, at 12:00 am UTC.

-_4.91664% pro-rata to all **49,192** historical LPs `49,166,400 UNI`_
+_4.91664% pro-rata to all **49,192** historical LPs `49,166,400 EASYS`_

-**~49 million UNI** are claimable by historical liquidity providers.
+**~49 million EASYS** are claimable by historical liquidity providers.
 The formula accounts for LP liquidity on a per-second basis since the deployment of Uniswap v1, ensuring that rewards are weighted towards LPs that provided liquidity when total liquidity was low.

-_10.06136% split evenly across all **251,534** historical user addresses `100,613,600 UNI`_
+_10.06136% split evenly across all **251,534** historical user addresses `100,613,600 EASYS`_

-400 UNI are claimable by each address that has ever called the Uniswap v1 or v2 contracts.
+400 EASYS are claimable by each address that has ever called the EasySec v1 or v2 contracts.
 This includes **~12,000** addresses that have only ever submitted failed transactions — love you guys.

-_0.022% to **220** SOCKS holders/redeemers `220,000 UNI`_
+_0.022% to **220** SOCKS holders/redeemers `220,000 EASYS`_

 1000 UNI are claimable by each address that has either redeemed SOCKS tokens for physical socks or owned at least one SOCKS token at the snapshot date.